IgorMing/Atom-Redux-Snippet/README.md

 `git clone git@github.com:IgorMing/Atom-Redux-Snippet.git`
 > If you don't have ssh access, clone with https.

-Copy the `snippets.cson` file for you directory, running the command
+Copy the `snippets.cson` file to your directory, running the command

 `cp -f ~/.atom/snippets.cson`